autonity/docs.autonity.org/content/docs/reference/api/accountability/_index.md

 - has not already been slashed in the epoch in which the accusation is being made for an offence with a higher severity.
 Slashing history is checked to determine this.
 - is not currently already under accusation.
 In this case, a new accusation cannot be made until expiry of the innocence window during which an accused validator is able to submit an `Innocence` proof refuting the accusation.
 This creates a _deadline_ before which a new `Accusation` proof cannot be submitted.
 Pending validator accusations are checked to determine this.

 Accusations do not automatically cause slashing.
 The _innocence proof window_ is measured in blocks and gives the accused offending validator a window to detect an accusation and prove innocence by submitting an `Innocence` proof on-chain.
-If the offending validator already has an accusation pending, the accountability protocol determines the offender is not currently accusable.
-Protocol has to wait to determine if the accusation has been defended or, if not, promoted to a fault.
-Until then, it cannot determine if the offending validator has committed a rule infraction with a higher severity or not.
+If a reporting validator wants to accuse a validator that already has an accusation pending, the accountability protocol determines the offender is not currently accusable.
+The protocol has to wait to determine if the accusation has been defended or, if not, promoted to a fault or not.
+Until then, it cannot determine if the offending has committed a rule infraction with a higher severity or not.
 {{% /alert %}}

 ### Parameters